Dishwasher Buying Tips

 24″ Portable Dishwasher

 Portable dishwashers are designed for spaces where built-in dishwasher installation may be a problem or are just not desirable.
 These models have finished sides and top, so they are attractive from any angle and can be placed separate from your counter and cabinets.
-They also offer more kitchen design flexibility as they can be built in at a later time.
+They also offer more kitchen design flexibility as the stylish, laminate top is also great for extra counter space when needed.

 By replacing a dishwasher manufactured before 1994 with an ENERGY STAR® qualified dishwasher, you can save $35 a year on your utility bills*.
 Replace one of these old dishwashers with ENERGY STAR and save money to pay for dishwasher detergent all year.
 And a new, ENERGY STAR® qualified dishwasher will save, on average, 1600 gallons of water over its lifetime.